-Many employers today are ditching wall-mounted timeclocks in favor of having employees clock in and out with their computers or smartphones.
+Many employers today are ditching wall-mounted timeclocks in favor of employees clocking in and out with their computers or smartphones.

-The potential downside of this easy-to-use and timesaving option is time theft.
+Cons: The potential downside of this easy-to-use and timesaving option is time theft.
 When employees submit their own daily time records online, it becomes easier to steal a few minutes each day.
 Again, some companies might not care if an employee punches out at 4:57 p.m. and calls it 5 p.m. if they're performing well.
 For those worried about a few minutes here and there, though, it might take a little extra effort to verify the time employees are putting into the job when they're using a mobile or online timeclock, especially if those workers are remote.

 Kiosk modes on tablets

 Businesses can repurpose mobile devices, such as tablets, as timeclocks to save money.

-There are many applications that allow you to run tablets – both Android and iPads – in kiosk mode, which restricts them to single-application use.
+How it works: When an employee uses their key card, password or biometric scan to enter a building, the system can log this time and use it as a timestamp.
 You can also require an anti-passback control system, which requires employees to use credentials to exit a building.
 This serves as their clock-out.
-The system is often paired with a stand-alone timeclock that's used for breaks.
+The system is often paired with a stand-alone timeclock that's used for meal or rest breaks.